samestrin/llm-services-api/README.md

 **0.0.4**

-- **Tokenization Endpoint**: Added a `/tokenize` endpoint that processes input text and returns an array of token IDs using the specified NLP model.
-If no model is specified, it defaults to the `all-MiniLM-L6-v2` model.
-This endpoint enables users to tokenize text with the flexibility of choosing different models, enhancing the API's utility for various NLP tasks.
+- **Tokenization:** Convert input text into a list of token IDs, allowing you to process and manipulate text at the token level, default model `all-MiniLM-L6-v2`.
+- **Detokenization:** Reconstruct original text from a list of token IDs, allowing you to reverse the tokenization process, default model `all-MiniLM-L6-v2`.

 **0.0.3**